 A professional Deputy can also be appointed by the Court of Protection.

-At Liberty we have extensive experience in dealing with Court of Protection Deputyship services and we fully understand that managing the affairs of a loved one can be difficult and stressful.
+At National Wills we have extensive experience in dealing with Court of Protection Deputyship services and we fully understand that managing the affairs of a loved one can be difficult and stressful.
 We aim to make the process as easy as possible for you.

 If you would like further information, please contact us on 01920 823096 or email info@National Wills-wills.co.uk